lem0nmel0n/snaplet/README.md

 ## platforms
 - windows 10+ : supported
-- linux : supported on x11; the wayland version has a few differences. tested on ubuntu 24.04.
+- linux : supported on x11; wayland has a few differences. tested on ubuntu 24.04.
 - macos : ...may or may not work. still untested
 - other: please don't @ me :)